CodebrewGmbH/gtsa/Readme.md

 ```

 SENTRY DSN must be only in the new format (without secret key)!
+If you use docker secrets you can specify instead a file with the DSN via `SENTRY_DSN_FILE` env variable.

 Also GTSA have a some env variables with default values, but you can edit it:
 ```env